History of zoophilia and bestiality: 1900–present (occurrences)

+In 2024, Adam Britton was jailed after he admitted to sexually abusing dogs.

+1900–present (legal status)

 On June 28, 1935, Nazi Germany enacted legislation that created a separate category in Paragraph 175 for "fornication with animals" and penalized with up to five years in prison.

 During the 20th century, zoophilia was legalized (decriminalized) in several countries: in the Russian Empire on 20 March 1903, in Turkey on 1 March 1926, in Poland on 1 September 1932, in Denmark (including Greenland and the Faroe Islands) on 1 January 1933, in Iceland on 12 August 1940, in Switzerland on 1 January 1942, in Liechtenstein on 1 January 1943, in Sweden on 1 January 1944, in the Czechoslovak Republic on 1 January 1950, in Greece on 1 January 1951, in the People's Republic of Bulgaria on 1 May 1951, in the Federal People's Republic of Yugoslavia on 1 January 1951, in the Hungarian People's Republic on 1 July 1961, in East Germany on 12 January 1968, in Romania on 1 January 1969, in West Germany on 1 September 1969, in Austria on 1 January 1971, in Finland on 15 January 1971, in Norway on 21 April 1972, and in Spain on 24 May 1996.

-21st century

 In 2003, the Sexual Offences Act 2003 lowered the criminal penalty of bestiality in the United Kingdom from life in prison to two years in prison.

 In 2006, Denmark's Council for Animal Ethics said there was no need to ban bestiality unless it took place in pornographic films or sex shows.
 Only one of the 10 members of the council, set up by the Danish Justice Ministry to establish and uphold animal ethics, wanted bestiality expressly prohibited.
 The other members said current laws provided enough animal protection.
 Denmark outlawed bestiality in 2015 after all parties except the Liberal Alliance voted in support of a ban, leaving Hungary, Finland and Romania as the only European Union countries without bans on bestiality.